Pfern/OSODOS/docs/VERSIONING/README.md

 _Example 1 (v1) - Manuscript versioning ([PhD comics](http://phdcomics.com/comics/archive.php?comicid=1531))_

-Even before a manuscript has been submitted for its first round of peer review it has generally gone through [a disheartening number of versions](#v1).
-If you are writing a manuscript in a program such as Microsoft Word, you will probably want to adopt a system where the different versions of the manuscript are prefixed with the version's date in simple [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) format (i.e. YYYY-MM-DD), so that the most recent version comes to the top of a folder when you sort file names numerically.
+Even before a manuscript has been submitted for its first round of [peer review](../PUBLISHING#peer-review) it has generally gone through [a disheartening number of versions](#v1).
+If you are writing a manuscript in a program such as Microsoft Word, you will want to come up with a sensible file naming scheme that is infinitely expandable and allows you to identify what the latest was that you and your collaborators were working - without temping fate by calling it `latest.doc` or `final.doc`.
+Instead, you probably want to adopt a system where the different versions of the manuscript are prefixed with the version's date in simple [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) format (i.e. YYYY-MM-DD), so that the most recent version comes to the top of a folder when you sort file names numerically.